ncatlab/nlab-content/pages/7/3/2/2/2237/content.md

 ## Equivariant abelian multiplicative cohomology {#Multiplicative}

-A refinemnet of Borel equivariant cohomology.
+A refinement of Borel equivariant cohomology.
 For the moment see

 * [Equivariant multiplicative cohomology](http://ncatlab.org/nlab/show/A+Survey+of+Elliptic+Cohomology+-+A-equivariant+cohomology#equivariant_cohomology_3)